Lindeneg/env/README.md

 My environment on Windows 10.
 Effectively a Bash facade on top of a pure NT environment.

+I tried WSL for a while but did not like it.
+I liked WSL2 more but since settling on the below setup, I hardly use WSL anyways.

 This is mostly just for myself, so I can easily retrieve my configurations.